JanJon5000/Stuff/README.md

 # Stuff
 This repo was originally my idea to store small and insignificant to my future career and education files which I wanted to show of on github.

 When I am writing this (20.04.2025) I came back to bring fresh air to it and kind of give it a new purpose.
-New-old purpose to be exact - it will act as a big basket with console/window aplications I made for <strong>some actual purpose</strong> and not only to "understand if statement in dart".
+New-old purpose to be exact - it will act as a big basket with console/window applications I made for <strong>some actual purpose</strong> and not only to "understand if statement in dart".

 That was it for the intro, now lets explore the files: